 Beth McNamara, Co-Founder/Co-Executive Director

-Since 2005 Beth has also been working with Praxis International and provides training and technical assistance as a consultant for the National Council of Juvenile and Family Court Judges, Family Violence Department as well as for Futures Without Violence.
+In addition to her work at Inspire Action, Beth works as a consultant providing training and technical assistance with Praxis International, the National Council of Juvenile and Family Court Judges, Family Violence Department and Futures Without Violence.

 Jennifer Rose, Co- Founder/Co-Executive Director